GOG-Games/How-to-Donate/README.md

 Donations help maintain site infrastructure by paying for the ongoing costs of servers.
 You may donate any amount, but to receive benefits a minimum donation is required. **If you would like to receive benefits, please enclose information regarding your donation in an email to: [donate@gog-games.to](mailto:donate@gog-games.to?subject=Donation)**

+# Transparency

+This section lists the reocurring expenses needed for the site to remain operational.
+All are costs below are yearly totals.

+- Domain: $42
+- Domain (backup): $15
+- Hosting: $120
+- Storage server: $1,400
+- Seedbox: $310
+- Proton Mail: $84
+- VPN: $64

+Grand total: $2,035

 # Benefits

 ## Donor API